Skuzzle-UK/ECUMASTER_CAN_DISPLAY/README.md

 Boost percent and spark map are stored in EEPROM incase of power loss to keep last settings.

+## ECU Setup
+- CAN-Bus speed - 1Mbs (can be altered in the canbus.ino file on line 12 if you need to use a different speed).
+- If possible send EMU stream over CAN-Bus deselected.
+It slows the display considerably at the moment.
+Maybe some work is required here to figure out how to deal with Can packets in a better way.
+- Can-Bus dashboard must be set to user defined.
+- From the tools menu you need to program the User defined can stream as per below or modify the code in canbus.ino to suit your own CAN-Bus stream.

 ## CAN-BUS Programming
 ### 0x400
 | Output | Byte pos | Type | Function |